 A. Yes, the deadline date is the last day scholarship applications are accepted, and late applications cannot be processed.
 Students are encouraged to turn in applications early so they do not miss out on a scholarship opportunity.

-Q. I am still in high school, when can I apply for scholarships?
+Q. I am still in high school, when can I apply for a MiraCosta scholarships?

-A. High school seniors, graduating in June, planning to attend MiraCosta College in the fall, with a cumulative 2.0 GPA or better, are eligible to complete a fall MiraCosta Foundation scholarship application.
-High School seniors must submit a current, unofficial high school transcript with their fall MiraCosta Foundation scholarship application to be eligible; and prior to award, must complete an Application for Admission to MiraCosta.
+A. High school seniors, graduating in the spring, planning to attend MiraCosta in the fall, with a cumulative 2.0 GPA or better, are eligible to complete the MiraCosta Annual Scholarship that opens in January with a March deadline.
+High School seniors must download a current, unofficial high school transcript into the application and complete an Application for Admission to MiraCosta.

 Q. How much money does a scholarship award?